drozbay/VaceWanAdvancedTests/README.md

 # VaceWanAdvancedTests
-Very very (very) experimental stuff
+Very very (very) experimental stuff for ComfyUI.

+Should just be able to put in the custom_nodes directory.